The Folly of Man

 An unfair GM could simply say during any given RPG, “while walking down the road an enormous dragon appears… good luck.”
 In Deathroll, this is possible, but only because the GM “earned” the right to do so.

 Game Masters, although still powerful enough to take on 2-5 other players by themselves, cannot add whatever they would like, whenever they want, to their adventures.
 Even with this stipulation, GMs still have the age-old ability to skin specific monsters, traps, hazards, NPCs, etc. to their liking.
 It is through the process of Adventure Creation however that regulates the different dangerous qualities of these aspects, including the level of difficulty they present to players.
 Whether or not a GM is able to present the most challenging adventure the players have ever faced will be reliant on how well they did during Character Creation.
-You heard that correctly, the GM creates a single character to represent themselves in-game.
+That’s correct, the GM creates a single character to represent themselves in-game.
 Something called an Archvillain.